CPI Frequently Asked Questions

-You can also contact the Company Cellular Connection in order to purchase them.
-You can visit their website: www.cellservicecr.com
+You can also contact the company Costa Rica Cellular Connection in order to purchase services in advance; their website is: www.cellservicecr.com

 Future students who are interested in this service will have to contact Costa Rica Cellular Connection at least one week before leaving for Costa Rica.
-They will receive the phone at their house and can activate it as soon as they arrive.
+They will receive the phone at their home address and can activate it as soon as they arrive.